ekweible/opencode-vibe/docs/adr/009-dx-overhaul.md

 ## Decision

-**We will overhaul OpenCode Vibe's DX in 5 tracks to achieve uploadthing-level simplicity.**
+**We will overhaul opencode-vibe's DX in 5 tracks to achieve uploadthing-level simplicity.**

 ### The Five Tracks